- Background and Instructions

 All current camps within villages will need to establish a direct relationship with Placement by following all parts of the Placement process.
 In anticipation that this change will require time to sort out within the village's communities we are offering options that are sensitive to the impacts of transitioning listed below.

-- Villages may retain their existing name and merge with any number of camps within the village, but would be considered an individual theme camp in 2024 rather than a collection of camps.
+- Villages may retain their existing name and merge with any number of camps within the village.
+Former villages can choose to be considered a single theme camp (with subgroups within them) or a HUB as a collection of stand-alone theme camps placed together to share resources. .

 - Humans Uniting for Better Sustainability (HUBS) allows camps to stay adjacent.
 See details below for more information.